kuriharaan/InputSystemWiki/Architecture.md

 ### State Change Monitors

-Byte regions in states can be assigned "change monitors".
+Byte (or even bit) regions in states can be assigned "change monitors".
 If monitors are set up for a particular state and that state receives a state event, the system will perform MemCmps of the state-to-be-assigned to the state-currently-stored.
 If contents of the given memory region in the state are different, a change notification is triggered.

-This system is not publicly accessible and is specific to actions. `InputManager.AddStateChangeMonitor()` sets up a monitor and `InputAction.NotifyControlValueChanged()` receives the notifications (*after* the new state has been committed to memory using MemCpy).
+This system is not publicly accessible ATM and is specific to actions. `InputManager.AddStateChangeMonitor()` sets up a monitor and `InputAction.NotifyControlValueChanged()` receives the notifications (*after* the new state has been committed to memory using MemCpy).
+Opening up change monitors may make sense for users who want to build their own action system on top of the raw device layer.

 ## Events